 Voluntary investor behavior includes:

+QAIB measures assets after all costs and expenses are deducted and flows after all sales charges are paid.
 While some measures attempt to make adjustments for differing share classes and expense ratios, QAIB makes no such adjustments since only net assets and net flows are used.

-QAIB reports the returns that are most visible to most investors, the investor’s personal return and the most widely used indexes.
+No. QAIB reports the returns that are most visible to most investors, the investor’s personal return and the most widely used indexes.

 Having defined the problem, methods have been developed and are being developed to narrow the gap between these two measures.
 QAIB presents an "investor's" view of the fund.

 Asset weighted returns by definition ignore the time during which the investor is out of the investment and do not provide a measure of the lost opportunity.
 As such asset weighted returns are a “fund’s” view, reflecting only returns when money is in the fund.